4 February 2021

 The RPA will inspect 5 per cent of hops imported from the EU if there’s a no-deal Brexit.
 These checks will take place inland at processing centres.
 This is the same as the inspection process for imports of hops from non-EU countries.

-Exporting hops to the EU after Brexit
+Exporting hops to the EU from 1 January 2021

 This is because the EU only accepts imports of hops accompanied by an EU Attestation of Equivalence, issued by an authorised agency in the exporting third country.

 he UK government intends to apply to the EU to list RPA as the UK agency authorised to issue Attestations of Equivalence.
 RPA will not be able to issue Attestations of Equivalence until the listing with the EU is complete.